frederickaplan/notes-on-rfc/files/RFC-on-Data-Graph.md

 ### Image

+All following elements include an **History**

+### Point

+- Relative to an image
+- Can be linked to other points representing the same thing (homologous points) in another image or in the **4D Map**

-### Points
+### Polygon

-Include the notion of homologous point
+- Made of points
+- Can be linked to other polygon representing the same thing (homologous polygon) in another image or in the **4D Map**

-### Segment
+### Segment (2D)

-Includes
+Segments can be defined on images (Photograph, Maps) and on the **4D Map** (Parcel, house)

-- Geometry
+- Defined by **Polygon**
+- Include a limited set of universal  field
   - Automatic Transcriptions
   - Manual transcriptions
   - Most-likely transcription
   - Wikidata

-Node
+To be defined : 3D Segment, 4D segment, Node (People, Place, Things), etc

 ## Graph Editor